User login

 Cloud computing and online servicesCloud computing could simplify IT management and reduce costs for your business.

-If something is 'in the cloud', you access it across the internet.
+If something is 'in the cloud', you access it on the internet, usually logging in to a website with a username and password.
 Cloud computing allows you to log in to IT resources online, rather than managing them in your company.
-This has two main benefits:

 Cloud computing services